 The 2016/17 season began with Isabella (L’Italiana in Algeri) at Opéra de St-Etienne and Opéra de Massy, where she also performed Amneris (Aïda); a role for which she received acclaim as “the revelation of the evening” in Opera Magazine.
 She returned to Opéra de Monte-Carlo as Venus (Tannhaüser), and Opéra de Paris as Ursule (Béatrice et Bénédict), and sang Verdi’s Messa di Requiem at the Grand Théâtre de Bordeaux.

-Her future projects include a production of Les Troyens (Anna) by Dimitri Tchemiakov at the Bastille Opera under Philippe Jordan and Les Contes d’Hoffmann (La Muse/Nicklausse) at the Opera of Bordeaux, where she will also sing Fricka (Die Walküre).
-Aude will also perform with the Lille Orchestra in Carmen, the San Paulo Symphony Orchestra in Saint Matthew’s Passion and at the Rouen Opera in Handel’s Louées soient-elles.
+Last season, her projects included a production of Les Troyens (Anna) by Dimitri Tchemiakov at the Opéra Bastille under Philippe Jordan and Die Walküre (Fricka) at the Opéra de Bordeaux.
+Aude also performed with the Orchestre National de Lille in Carmen for her debut in the role title, the Sao Paulo Symphony Orchestra in Saint Matthew’s Passion and at the Opéra de Rouen in Handel’s Louées soient-elles.

 Please note that all modifications made to this biography MUST be confirmed with IMG Artists before it is printed